 A Conversation with Sheila Callahan, VP of T. Rowe Price Investment Services & T. Rowe Price Associates Inc.

 How do you build workplace confidence in a male-dominated environment?
 For women like Sheila Callahan, it comes from 17 years of camaraderie and mentorship at an organization that understands what women in the workplace need to succeed.
 She started her career as an Administrative Assistant and moved through the ranks in a competitive industry (while becoming a mother along the way!) to her current position as Vice President of T. Rowe Price's Investment Services.
 Through this journey, Sheila has gained confidence in her abilities and a solid understanding of her worth.

 We sat down with Sheila to discuss her career journey and answer our community members' questions about how they too can become more confident at work.

 *We are not currently accepting submissions.
-Please hold all submissions and enquiries until March 2020.
+Please hold all submissions and inquiries until May 2020.
 All posts submitted before then will be declined.*

 Thanks for your interest in writing a guest post for PowerToFly!
 Below you'll find an overview of the submission process and our expectations for guest posts.

-We will reply to you ASAP. *We are currently experiencing a very high volume of requests, so if you do not hear back from us within a week, please feel free to re-send your request.* If we are interested in moving forward, we may propose keywords for you that align with your expertise and the interests of our audience.
+- We will reply to you ASAP. *We are currently experiencing a very high volume of requests, so if you do not hear back from us within a week please assume that we do not have the bandwidth to consider your request.* If we are interested in moving forward, we may propose keywords for you that align with your expertise and the interests of our audience.

 *Note: We cannot guarantee that submitted pieces will be published on our site.
 If your first draft doesn't quite meet our standards for publication, we'll send you one round of edits.
 Once they're successfully implemented, we'll publish the piece!
 If we think it would take more than one round of edits to get your piece ready for publication, we'll let you know at that time that your submission hasn't been accepted.